Ivana Alawi: Television

 Alawi appeared on the sixth season of GMA-7's StarStruck, which aired in 2015, where she placed among the top 22 contestants.
 She was later signed by GMA Artist Center.

 In 2018, Alawi appeared as Rina in ABS-CBN's Precious Hearts Romances Presents: Araw Gabi.
-A year later she appeared as Amor in Ang Probinsyano, made her film debut in the film Open and was later cast in the Metro Manila Film Festival entry 3pol Trobol: Huli Ka Balbon!, and appeared as Lolita in Sino ang Maysala?: Mea Culpa,for which she was awarded Best New Female Personality in the 33rd PMPC Star Awards for Television.
+A year later she appeared as Amor in Ang Probinsyano, made her film debut in the film Open, was later cast in the Metro Manila Film Festival entry 3pol Trobol: Huli Ka Balbon!, and appeared as Lolita in Sino ang Maysala?: Mea Culpa,for which she was awarded Best New Female Personality in the 33rd PMPC Star Awards for Television.

 YouTube

 Alawi launched a self-titled YouTube channel in 2019.
-Her channel currently is one of the most subscribed in YouTube Philippines.
+Her channel is currently one of the most subscribed in YouTube Philippines.

 Personal life

-Alawi was raised in Bahrain to a Filipino mother and a Moroccan father.
+Alawi was raised in Bahrain by a Filipino mother and a Moroccan father.
 The third of four children, she eventually inherited all of her father's money after his death in 2018.
-Her youngest sibling is former child actress Mona Alawi.
+Her youngest sibling is the actress and model Mona Alawi.

-Following her parents' separation, the 7-year-old Alawi flew alone to the Philippines to live with her mother.
-The former worked various side jobs to financially support them in the Philippines.
+On February 12, 2024, Albee Benitez publicly apologized to Alawi over speculations that they were having an affair, after Ogie Diaz revealed on YouTube that they were spotted at Tokyo airport.
+"I went there on a business trip as stated in my official travel order.
+I apologize to Ms. Alawi, there is no truth to any and all the rumors spreading and I am setting the record straight to avoid further hurt and damage to them," Benitez said.
+In May 2025, Benitez's wife, Dominique Lopez, filed a criminal complaint for Violence Against Women and Children (VAWC) against him, accusing him of "severe mental and emotional distress" through his extramarital affairs, including an alleged affair with Alawi.

+In October 2024, Alawi was hospitalized due to polycystic ovary syndrome.